 In a small bow, combine ¼ cup olive oil, ¼ cup lemon juice, 3 cloves minced garlic, ½ Tbsp dried oregano, ½ tsp salt, and ¼ tsp freshly cracked black pepper.

-Use a sharp knife to filet two chicken breasts into two thinner pieces.
+If using chicken breasts, use a sharp knife to fillet two chicken breasts into two thinner pieces.
 If your knife skills are not strong enough to make this cut, you can cover the chicken breast with plastic and use a mallet or rolling pin to pound the chicken until it’s about ½ inch thick.
 Then cut each breast in half to make two pieces.
+If using chicken thighs, there is no need to cut them into smaller pieces.

 Place the chicken in a shallow dish or a zip-top bag and pour the marinade over top.
 Turn the chicken to make sure it all gets coated in marinade.
 Marinate the chicken for 30 minutes up to 8 hours (refrigerated), turning the chicken occasionally to make sure it is all in contact with the marinade.